absceptual/ape-overlay/README.md

 ```
 ### How does the render list work (for future me, when I am unable to read my own code)

-Instead of rendering at different points in time, we render all the vertices at once in the renderer::end method
+Instead of rendering at different points in time, we render all the vertices at once in the ``renderer::end`` method.
-The batch and vertex vectors are synced, atleast in the theory.
+Tbatch and vertex vectors are synced, atleast in theory.
 For every vertex or list of vertices, there should be a corresponding batch structure containing the data and amount of vertices.
 By pairing these two together, we can dynamically tell Direct3D what we are rendering and how much of it.